 DON’T DRIVE TOO FAST ON ROAD WITH DEER DURING MATING SEASON

-A recent article by KEYC in Mankato reminds us that we are just a few weeks away from deer mating season and at increased risk for deer and vehicle crashes.
+A recent article by KEYC in Mankato reminds us that we are just a few weeks away from deer mating season, and at increased risk for deer and vehicle crashes.
 According to the Department of Public Safety, from 2013 to 2015 there were 15 people killed in deer–vehicle crashes in Minnesota and 986 injury crashes from hitting a deer.

 Drivers should be on the lookout for deer near roadways because it is the peak month for deer–vehicle crashes.
 Deer mating season coupled with fewer hours of daylight means increased deer movement—and an increased chance of hitting a deer on the roadways.
 Dusk is the time deer come out and are most likely to get hit by a car.